 She has a B.A in dramaturgy by the Real Escuela Superior de Arte Dramático of Madrid (RESAD).
-She has a Masters in Cultural Management (Complutense University of Madrid and SGAE) and did a postgraduate course on leadership at Harvard University.
+She has a Masters in Cultural Management (Complutense University of Madrid and SGAE) and a Master 1 in Theatre Studies of the Sorbonne University.
+She did a postgraduate course on leadership at Harvard University.

-Since 2011, she’s an active member of the international network of women, the Magalena Project.
+Since 2011, she’s member of the women international network, the Magalena Project.

 Below, you will find more information about her trajectory and her teachers.